 - Free to move around with earbuds.

 Over-ear headphones can be suffocating, even wireless ones.
 With earbuds, that feeling is gone.
-You can cook, wash, walk with earbuds and you won’t notice them.
+You can cook, wash, and walk with earbuds and you won’t notice them.
 They are a great choice for those that like to move around while listening.

 - Great for exercise or running.